V-Anandh/VA-2019-Programming-1-Portfolio/README.md

-## Object oriented calculator
+## Object Oriented Calculator
-### Description: Use object oriented programming to make a functioning calculator
+### Description: Calculator that is designed based off of a gaming controller.
 ### GUIs

 ## Screensaver
-### Description: A screensaver
+### Description: A 2-D recreation of the Windows 10 screensaver pipes
 ### GUIs